LHCfitNikhef/smefit_release/docs/source/fitting_code/running.md

         return chi2_value
 ```
 One is free to pass an arbitrary number of parameters in the runcard and later set custom attributes in
 the constructor.
+Note that the RGE matrix has to be computed inside the constructor.
+Some examples are available
+in `external_chi2/`.
 The coefficient values during optimisation are accesible via ``coefficient_values`` in
 the ``compute_chi2`` method.
 In order for the external chi2 to work, it is important one does not change
 the name of the ``compute_chi2`` method!